 Per the DEA, psychiatrists and physicians can continue to prescribe Adderall via telehealth through 2024 (at least).

-I’ve watched from the sidelines as companies like Cerebral and Done work tirelessly to hire the best-of-the-best and open up as many physical clinics as possible, so they can expand operations and support as many patients as they can.
+I’ve watched from the sidelines as companies like KlarityADHD and Done work tirelessly to hire the best-of-the-best and open up as many physical clinics as possible, so they can expand operations and support as many patients as they can.
 And Ahead isn’t alone in this race; there are thousands of others looking to reshape the way patients are able to seek medical attention.
 I truly believe that these types of companies will continue to be the most convenient, cost-effective way to get treatment for years to come.

 If you truly believe there’s a chance you suffer from ADHD, I highly recommend at least getting in touch with one of these companies to speak with one of their providers.
-ADHD is a devastating mental illness, but the decision to seek proper treatment is often a life-changing decision.
+ADHD is a serious mental disability, but the decision to seek proper treatment is often a life-changing decision.
 I can attest to that first-hand.